 CARE recognizes that the existing international aid system is deeply inequitable to the detriment of organizations based in the Global South.
-To play this role effectively, CARE must critically examine its power and privilege within the humanitarian system and actively deconstruct and transform the attitudes, social norms, practices, and structures that produce and perpetuate inequality.
+To play this role effectively, CARE must critically examine its power and privilege within the humanitarian system and actively deconstruct and transform the attitudes, social norms, practices and structures that produce and perpetuate inequality.
 This will require a diversification of our funding to invest more in partners with greater flexibility.
 Committing to equitable partnership also requires CARE to advocate with donors for fair coverage of partners' core costs.
-Identifying and leveraging our added value in a decolonized aid system will also mean a shift in resources and a need to reflect upon, and recalibrate. our measures of success to address tensions between
+Identifying and leveraging our added value in a decolonised aid system will also mean a shift in resources and a need to reflect upon, and recalibrate, our measures of success to address tensions between financial growth and direct access to donor funding for partners.

-Key donors that have previously been significant contributors to our humanitarian programming are the Canadian, Dutch, German, UK, and USA Governments, the European Union (including ECHO), the UN, and various Foundations (including the Bill and Melinda Gates Foundation).
-We anticipate that these will continue to be priority funding sources although there may be challenges due to the economic impacts of COVID-19 that could see a drop of some of these funding sources (e.g., UK Government).
+Key donors that have previously been significant contributors to our humanitarian programming are: the Canadian, Dutch, German, UK, and USA Governments, the European Union (including ECHO), the UN, and various Foundations (including the Bill and Melinda Gates Foundation).
+We anticipate that these will continue to be priority funding sources although there may be challenges due to the economic impacts of COVID-19 that could see a drop of some of these funding sources (e.g. UK Government).